Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books

 There are some good options for extended stay hotels—these offer suites with a kitchen as well as a bedroom and bathroom.

 - Extended Stay America: $45 to $75 per night.
-Basic accommodations available nationwide.
+Basic accommodations are available nationwide.

 - Homewood Suites: about $95 per night.
 This would be like a mini-vacation during your life on the road.
 Homewood Suites offer a basketball court and buffet dinner every night.
 You can get Hilton points for staying here as well.

-This works out to a range of $1350 to $3000 per month for hotel.
-This cost includes utilities as well since heat and electricity and water is covered in your hotel bill.
-Jack usually picks pretty cheap hotels and sometimes stays with friends or sleeps on-site while working on one of his missions, so I would put his budget at the low end, let’s say $1500 per month.
+This works out to a range of $1350 to $3000 per month for the hotel.
+This cost includes utilities as well since heat and electricity, and water are covered in your hotel bill.
+Jack usually picks pretty cheap hotels and sometimes stays with friends or sleeps on-site while working on one of his missions, so I would put his budget at the low end—let’s say $1500 per month.

 Diner Food: $300

 But Jack is not much of a chef.
 He gravitates to diners and cheap restaurants.
 And he’s a big guy and needs to eat a lot to keep up his strength.
-Better plan for at least one big diner meal per day at $10 to supplement the free food from the hotel.
+You'd better plan for at least one big diner meal per day at $10 to supplement the free food from the hotel.
 That’s $300 per month for food.

 Cheap Transportation: $200

 Assume you don’t own a car.
 You won't have to pay for insurance, maintenance costs, registration fees, car payments, or gas expenses.
 If you want to go somewhere, you can walk—as Jack Reacher often does.
 You can take the hotel shuttle, take public transportation, or take a Greyhound bus.
 Some of these transportation options cost a bit of money.
-Let’s assume you’ll move to a new city every couple weeks.
+Let’s assume you’ll move to a new city every couple of weeks.
 Budget $200 per month for transportation expenses for bus tickets, etc.

 Disposable Clothes: $300